-We also need travel companions for our rescued pets in India.
-Flying with the dogs will not cost you anything as we pay for all the expenses(flight ticket of the dog, crate etc) and take care of all the medical as well as the required paperwork.
-It is extremely expensive to fly the dogs solo from India to the U.S; however it is comparatively less expensive if you are flying with the dogs.
-If you are visiting New Delhi, India (where we have foster homes) or surrounding cities in India and would like to help our rescued pups by flying them with you back home to the U.S. please contact us.
+Flight Volunteers/ Travel companions plays an important part in our rescue operation.
+Fying with the dogs will not cost you anything as we pay for all the expenses(flight ticket of the dog, crate etc) and take care of all the medical cost and arrange all the required flight paperwork.
+It is extremely expensive to fly the dogs solo from India to the U.S; however it is comparatively less expensive if you are flying with the dogs as excess baggage.
+If you are visiting New Delhi, India (where we have foster homes) or surrounding cities in India and flying on an Airlines that allows dogs to be checked in as excess baggage please contact us to find out how you can help.
+Please note that we will only be paying for expense related to the dogs and will not sponsor the Airfare of the passenger.

 Please email Rescuewithoutborders@gmail.com for more information.